jordanttay1/DataWizards/README.md

 Once the graph is loaded, you're welcome to click on graph'ed nodes, and explore the space further.

+If struggling to find good inputs.
+This project was tested using:

+- Username: fabianocaruana
+- Year: 2024
+- Month: 10
+- Depth: 3 (Optional)

 ### Analytics

 Analytics of the graph is generated live as the graph adapts.
 Review the analytics, and consider reporting anomalies to chess.com!